How to Check If a Car Has Insurance: Verify Coverage in 5 Ways

 Can I look up if a car has insurance by license plate number?

 In most states, you cannot freely search a license plate to find out if a car is insured.
-DMV verification systems are generally restricted to vehicle owners, law enforcement, and authorized entities.
-After a car accident, you may be able to request insurance information tied to a license plate through your state's DMV with proof of involvement — but random public lookups are blocked under the Driver's Privacy Protection Act (DPPA).
+DMV verification systems are generally restricted to vehicle owners, law enforcement, and authorized entities under the Driver's Privacy Protection Act (DPPA).
+After a car accident, you may be able to request insurance information tied to a license plate through your state's DMV with proof of involvement — but random public lookups are prohibited.
+Insurers themselves are permitted to access plate data for legitimate purposes such as claims processing and fraud prevention, but this access does not extend to private individuals.

 How do I check if my own car insurance is still active?

 The easiest way is to log in to your insurer's mobile app or website and check your policy's effective and expiration dates.
-You can also review your most recent payment to confirm your premium hasn't lapsed.
+You can also review your most recent payment to confirm your premium hasn't lapsed — most apps will clearly flag an "inactive" or "cancelled" status.
 If you're unsure, calling your insurer's customer service line with your policy number will get you an immediate answer.
-Your state's DMV verification portal is another option for checking whether insurance has been reported for your vehicle.
+Your state's DMV electronic verification portal — now active in 19 states as of 2026 — is another option for confirming whether insurance has been reported for your vehicle.

 Can I check car insurance status by VIN number?

 Yes, in many states you can use the DMV's electronic verification system to check whether an active policy has been reported for a specific VIN.
-This is most useful when buying a used car.
-However, these lookups are typically limited to the vehicle's owner or authorized parties, and may not show historical coverage — only whether a policy is currently active in the state's database.
+For used car purchases, free tools like NICB VINCheck and NMVTIS-based providers such as EpicVIN can reveal whether a vehicle was declared a total loss or flagged as salvage by an insurer.
+However, these lookups are typically limited to the vehicle's owner or authorized parties and may not show historical coverage — only whether a policy is currently active in the state's database.
+Always combine multiple tools for a complete picture before finalizing any used car purchase.

 What should I do if someone refuses to give me their insurance information after an accident?

 Call the police immediately — officers can legally compel the other driver to provide their information and will include it in the official accident report.
-While waiting, document the other car's license plate, make, model, and any visible damage with photos.
+While waiting, document the other car's license plate, make, model, and any visible damage with photos, and gather witness contact information.
 Contact your own insurer to report the incident and, if necessary, file a claim under your uninsured motorist coverage.
 Consulting a car accident attorney is advisable if there are injuries or significant property damage involved.

-Generally, no. Checking another person's insurance without their consent and without a legally permissible reason — such as being involved in an accident with them — is restricted under the Driver's Privacy Protection Act (DPPA) and similar state laws.
+Generally, no. Checking another person's insurance without their consent and without a legally permissible reason is restricted under the Driver's Privacy Protection Act (DPPA) and similar state laws.
 Law enforcement, licensed insurers, lenders, and courts have authorized access to insurance verification systems, but private individuals do not have the right to randomly check another person's coverage status.
-Always use legal channels such as police reports or DMV requests after an accident.
+If you were involved in an accident, use official channels — such as a police report or a DMV request — to access the other party's insurance information legally.

 Compare Car Insurance Rates in Ohio